fabiloco/mini-market/readme.md

 ## Mini Market App

-Simple market app with shopping cart managment implemented with Redux and mobile first styles.
+Simple market app with mobile first styles and a shopping cart managment implemented with Redux.

 ## Getting started